RenchTG/CTF-writeups/DamCTF_2023/baby-review/writeup.md

 ![image](https://user-images.githubusercontent.com/91157382/232238152-89bf9a87-5de0-4e4f-8cc4-222651235413.png)

-The main function just seems to ask the user to provide the capital of a country the program provides from countries.txt.
+The main function just seems to ask the user to provide the capital of a random country the program pulls from countries.txt.
 Nothing looks vulnerable here though with properly sized buffers and we can't control countries.txt, so this just seems like an additional step we have to do at the start of any of our solutions.
 Then, main calls menu which seems to be the more important function we should be concerned about.

 ![image](https://user-images.githubusercontent.com/91157382/232238330-2be1b809-e2e5-4383-a1c7-16f54529dc09.png)